 - Italo Calvino's The Non-Existent Knight is a riff of Charlemagne romances and features the Emperor inspecting a column of knights, one of which is the titular figure, an Animated Armor without a person inside.

 - Tolkien's Legendarium: Elendil the Tall, last Lord of Numenor, is a kind of fantasy Expy of Charlemagne.
 An exceptionally tall Good King with a Cool Sword, who founds a realm of peace and order after the fall of a greater one...and whose kingdom is torn apart by internal strife after his death (Arnor does hold itself together a bit longer than the Carolingian Empire, but their fates are still the same).

 - Aragorn might qualify as a Charlemagne stand-in as well, since he resurrects the Kingdom of Arnor, which stands in pretty well for Western Rome.
 That said, he also reunites it with its Eastern (well, Southern) counterpart Gondor (whereas Charlemagne's Frankish kingdom never remerged with Byzantium) and is crowned by a wizard rather than a pope.

 - Covington Cross: In one episode, the Family Grey visits the Duke of Arundel, who collects antique weaponry, including a suit of armor alleged to belong to Charlemagne.
 When the Duke's castle is attacked, Shell-Shocked Veteran Armus snaps out of it long enough to don to the armor and fight off the attackers.

 - Charlemagne, a pair of concept Symphonic Metal albums performed by Christopher Lee (one of Charlemagne's own descendants).
-It's where the above-mentioned Ear Worm comes from.

 - Total War: Attila has the Age of Charlemagne campaign pack, which features Charlemagne in his rise to power, at the dawn of the medieval age.